 To be a member of the Federal Reserve system, commercial banks must own shares of stock in the 12 regional Federal Reserve banks by law.
 But owning Reserve bank stock is nothing like owning stock in a private company.
 These stocks can't be traded.
 These don't give the member banks voting rights.
 These pay out dividends mandated by law to be 6 percent.
-But the banks must return all profits, after paying expenses, to the Department of the U.S. Treasury.
+But the banks must return all profits, after paying expenses, to the U.S. Treasury.

 Why the Fed Must Remain Independent

 Except for one, all Fed chairs have been prominent academic economists.
 Their expertise is in public policy, finance, and central banking.
 They are valued for that expertise, not for charisma, a large fan base, or public speaking skills.
-They are used to a environment where ideas are rationally discussed, debated, and evaluated.
+They are used to an environment where ideas are rationally discussed, debated, and evaluated.
 If the Fed were beholden to the politics of the day, it could not attract people of that professional caliber.

 How the Fed Is Held Accountable

 Although it is independent, the Fed is still accountable to the public and to Congress.
 The Fed can best guide expectations if it is transparent about its actions.
-It must also clearly communicate its reasoning for its actions.
+It must also clearly communicate its reasons for its actions.

 It communicates through frequent and detailed reports.
-First, the Fed chair and other board members testify frequently to Congress.
+First, the Fed chair and other board members testify frequently before Congress.
 Second, the Fed submits to Congress a detailed Monetary Policy Report twice a year.
 Third, the FOMC publishes a statement after each meeting.
 It also provides detailed meeting minutes three weeks later.
 Verbatim transcripts are available five years later.